simonehagey/orbdot/docs/source/model_fitting.rst

 Running Model Fits
 ==================
-To run the model fitting routines, one of the following methods must be called on the :class:`~orbdot.star_planet.StarPlanet` object, depending on the type of data to be fit:
+To run the model fitting routines, one of the following methods must be called on the :class:`~orbdot.star_planet.StarPlanet` object, depending on the type of data to be fit: :meth:`~orbdot.joint_fit.JointFit.run_joint_fit`, :meth:`~orbdot.transit_timing.TransitTiming.run_ttv_fit`, :meth:`~orbdot.radial_velocity.RadialVelocity.run_rv_fit`, and :meth:`~orbdot.transit_duration.TransitDuration.run_tdv_fit`

- - :meth:`~orbdot.joint_fit.JointFit.run_joint_fit`
- - :meth:`~orbdot.transit_timing.TransitTiming.run_ttv_fit`
- - :meth:`~orbdot.radial_velocity.RadialVelocity.run_rv_fit`
- - :meth:`~orbdot.transit_duration.TransitDuration.run_tdv_fit`

-These method calls require a list of free parameters and the ``model`` argument, which specifies the evolutionary model to be fit (default is ``"constant"``).
+These methods require a list of free parameters and the ``model`` argument, which specifies the evolutionary model to be fit (default is ``"constant"``).
 The free parameters can be given in any order, but an error will be raised if they are not part of the physical model being fit.
 See the :ref:`model_parameters` section for more information on the model parameters.

 The optional ``file_suffix`` argument enables separate fits of the same model to be differentiated, such as ``file_suffix="_circular"`` or ``file_suffix="_eccentric"``.
 This is nicely illustrated in the :ref:`example-rv-trends` example.

 TTV Model Fits
 --------------
-The transit and eclipse timing model fits are run by calling the :meth:`~orbdot.transit_timing.TransitTiming.run_ttv_fit` method on a :class:`~orbdot.star_planet.StarPlanet` object.
-The evolutionary model, specified by the ``model`` argument, must be either ``"constant"``, ``"decay"``, or ``"precession"``, and the free parameters are specified in a list of strings.
+The transit and eclipse timing fits are run by calling the :meth:`~orbdot.transit_timing.TransitTiming.run_ttv_fit` method on a :class:`~orbdot.star_planet.StarPlanet` object.
+The evolutionary model, specified by the ``model`` argument, must be either ``"constant"``, ``"decay"``, or ``"precession"``, and the free parameters are given as a list of strings.

 The following code snippet shows an example call for each of the three models:

 .. code-block:: python

-    wasp12.run_ttv_fit(['t0', 'P0', 'e0', 'w0'], model='constant')
+    wasp12.run_ttv_fit(['t0', 'P0'], model='constant')
     wasp12.run_ttv_fit(['t0', 'P0', 'PdE'], model='decay')
     wasp12.run_ttv_fit(['t0', 'P0', 'e0', 'w0', 'wdE'], model='precession')

 TTV Data "Clipping"
 ^^^^^^^^^^^^^^^^^^^
-When fitting the transit and eclipse mid-times with the :meth:`~orbdot.transit_timing.TransitTiming.run_ttv_fit` method, there is an option to employ a sigma-clipping routine to remove outlying data points.
-This method was originally developed in :cite:t:`Hagey2022` to conservatively remove outliers in the transit mid-times for datasets with high variance.
-The algorithm operates by fitting the best-fit constant-period timing model, subtracting it from the data, and then removing any data point whose nominal value falls outside a 3-:math:`\sigma` range from the mean of the residuals.
-This process is repeated until no points fall outside the residuals, or until a maximum number of iterations has been reached.
+When fitting the transit and eclipse mid-times with the :meth:`~orbdot.transit_timing.TransitTiming.run_ttv_fit` method, there is an option to employ a sigma-clipping routine to remove outliers in the transit mid-times, which may be useful for datasets with high variance :cite:p:`Hagey2022`.

-Providing the argument ``run_clip=True`` to the :meth:`~orbdot.transit_timing.TransitTiming.run_ttv_fit` method will run the :meth:`~orbdot.transit_timing.TransitTiming.clip` function before the selected model fit.
+Giving the argument ``run_clip=True`` runs the :meth:`~orbdot.transit_timing.TransitTiming.clip` method before the model fit.
 Any subsequent model fits will use the cleaned dataset, so ``run_clip=True`` only needs to be specified once.
 For example,

 .. code-block:: python

-    wasp12.run_ttv_fit(['t0', 'P0', 'e0', 'w0'], model='constant', run_clip=True)
+    wasp12.run_ttv_fit(['t0', 'P0'], model='constant', run_clip=True)
     wasp12.run_ttv_fit(['t0', 'P0', 'PdE'], model='decay')
     wasp12.run_ttv_fit(['t0', 'P0', 'e0', 'w0', 'wdE'], model='precession')

+The algorithm operates by fitting the best-fit constant-period timing model, subtracting it from the data, and then removing any data point whose nominal value falls outside a 3-:math:`\sigma` range from the mean of the residuals.
+This process is repeated until no points fall outside the residuals, or until a maximum number of iterations has been reached.

 RV Model Fits
 -------------